john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 ## Minimum Valuable Prototype

-> Find bottleneck and focus!
+> Find bottleneck first and focus!

-The most important concept here is: Do not waste any resource before the bottleneck is eliminated!
+The most important concept here is: Do not waste any resource!
+Everything only works after the bottleneck is eliminated.
 We should keep the entire project as simple as possible and only focuses on the most critical technique research.
-Breaks through the bottleneck, proves it works, then start the major implementation process.
-Everything works only after the bottleneck eliminated, so do not put unnecessary effort or resource on other tasks.
-Focus, breaks through the most critical product function.
+Finds bottleneck, breaks through, proves it works, then starts the major implementation process.

 Implementation flow:
-1. Researches voice volume and pitch recognition
+1. Researches voice volume and pitch recognition (bottleneck break-through)
 2. Implements voice recognition function with very simple UI
 3. Encapsulates voice recognition functions into a class (a simple module)
 4. Designs main character 2D art